 At its full extent the Alpine Fault runs for around 800km the length of Te Waipoumanu our South Island.
 It marks the western edge of the Southern Alps and the straightest part of the fault (500km) runs from John O'Groats at the entrance to Milford Sound in the south, to near Lewis Pass in the north.

 Everything.
-The earth’s crust is divided into large pieces called tectonic plates which move around on a viscous layer beneath called the mantle.
+The earth’s crust is divided into large pieces called tectonic plates which move around on a viscous layer beneath the crust called the mantle.
 These plates move and grind past, under and over each other in various ways to absorb tectonic movement on other parts of the globe.
 This movement isn’t smooth because friction causes the rock on the boundaries of these plates to snag and grab.
 Once enough tension builds up, movement will occur along a fault, releasing the built-up energy as an earthquake.

 Around the globe, tectonic plate boundaries are where earthquakes are concentrated.
 You may have heard of the ‘Ring of Fire’?
 Well that is the edge of the Pacific plate, and it includes little old New Zealand.